 Simply add products to your ecommerce store, and when you receive an order, pay the supplier who will then ship it directly to your customer.
 There is no need to pay for extra storage space and no need to worry about what to do with unsold stock.

-Upon clicking a product’s page, you’ll see helpful information like how much the item costs, how much shipping costs, and how long each shipping method takes to get to customers in different countries (click the arrow to explore the various options and times).
 A safe strategy is to choose products that have high ratings, plenty of orders, and lots of good reviews.
-Thus, showing that they’re popular items that people like.
+All of that indicates that they’re popular items that people like.
 And remember, some items can have lots of orders but average reviews and ratings.
 These are the products to avoid dropshipping.

-How to Launch an Online Store: Fine Tune Your Settings (~ 10 Minutes)
+How to Create a Shopify Store: Fine Tune Your Settings (~ 10 Minutes)

 You’ll need to tweak a few settings to get your Shopify store functioning smoothly.
 In the bottom left corner of your Shopify, click the ‘Settings’ button with the gear icon.